Granny’s Deviled Eggs

 “The rule rather than the exception had been that the great majority of the colored people in the county held their own with a certain dignity.”
 “Practically all of the coloreds owned their own land, and while none would have been considered rich, they all fed their families well and otherwise made out alright.”

-My maternal great-grandfather William Stamps was born January 8, 1889 in Utica, Mississippi the youngest of six boys – Aunt Mita, the only girl came along a few years after; he was the only member of his family with a light complexion.
+My maternal great-grandfather William Stamps was born January 8, 1889 in Utica, Mississippi the youngest of six boys – Aunt Mita, the only girl came along a few years after; he was the only member of his family with a light complexion which is not something anyone in my family discusses with pride.
 I knew him when I was a child.
 Their father Bob Stamps was a land owner who leased out land to his own adult sons to sharecrop.
 Once Great-grandpa had saved enough money to buy his own land, he made sure to purchase near the private school for Black children begun by Booker T. Washington protege William Hotzclaw so that his children would be afforded an education.
 Owning land meant your children did not have to sharecrop therefore could attend school year round.
 Black people in places like Greenwood, the Cotton Capital of the World, thus obvious birthplace of the Blues, didn’t have schools to send their children to.

 Despite paying property, income and sales taxes the state of Mississippi did not provide Blacks many services including access to public education.
 Booker T. Washington convinced Julius Rosenwald the president of Sears and Roebuck to help build more than 5000 schools for Black children including the one my family went to – he agreed in part because he had to drop out at an early age himself.
 Black children like my Aunt Barbara and her siblings who had no school in their towns had to travel fifty miles on a daily basis to attend school at Utica Institute.
 Because the schools were private, singing quartets traveled the world to raise money for the schools.
 As a member of the 2nd string quartet, Grandpa was said to have appeared in an early Hollywood film but never made it to Europe like some of his classmates.
 The all Black faculty members, including my grandmother at a point in time, kept the students basted with book learning and the Bible.
 Mom wondered recently how no one would get sick at the church dinners they would have on the grass in the summertime.
 I imagine everyone dining on deviled eggs, amazing potato salad and fried fish among other delicacies.
 Thank you to my niece Haley for inspiring Granny’s Deviled Eggs, a recipe she learned from her maternal grandmother Mrs. Sandi Watkins.
 Try the eggs with a salsa or harissa for tantalizing twists.